expertly-simple/mrm-task-npm-docker/README.md

 # mrm-task-npm-docker
 MRM task to configure your npm project with scripts to build, debug, and publish Docker containers

-These are generic npm scripts that you can configure your `package.json` file with and get access to convinience scripts to manage your Docker images all in one place.
+These are generic npm scripts that you can configure your `package.json` file with and get access to convinient scripts to manage your Docker images all in one place.

-## How to User
+## How to Use
 ```
 npm i -g mrm-task-npm-docker
 npx mrm npm-docker